-Dancing Uncle Sanjeev Shrivastava: I am just amazed at how social media makes a hero out of people like us
+Dancing Uncle Sanjeev Shrivastava: I am amazed at how social media makes a hero out of people like us

 Shrivastava has been receiving praise on social media, as well as from Bollywood celebrities including Arjun Kapoor, Raveena Tandon, Anushka Sharma, Dia Mirza, Divya Dutta and Sandhya Menon.
 When asked about the video by indianexpress.com, actor Govinda had said, “More than half a dozen heroes have copied my steps, and nobody has done it so well!”

 When told about Govinda’s statement, an emotional Shrivastava thanked us and said, “It’s my fortune that Govinda ji saw my video and said such precious words.
-I don’t think I have want anything else after hearing this.”
+I don’t think I want anything else after hearing this.”

 When asked if he would want to share the stage with the original ‘street dancer’, the electronics professor said, “I am too common a man to even think about this, I can only dream about it.
 But if he tells me, or I do get a chance, I would jump at the offer even in my sleep.
 That would be truly a dream-come-true moment for me.”